amysujunglee/covid19-stats-by-country/README.md

 # covid19-stats-by-country

-Displaying COVID-19 global total cases, confirmed and deaths
+Displaying COVID-19 global total cases, confirmed and deaths (Plus, new cases and deaths in Canada)

 Languages used:
 JavaScript, HTML, CSS